Alejandro Pérez Velilla

 Work In Progress

-Pérez Velilla, A., Padilla, K. J., Cassiani Cervantes, D., Herrera, Y., Hernández, A., Hurtado Manyoma, A., Dalla Ragione, A., Ross, C. T. Speaking Against Extinction: Super-speakers and children as pillars of Palenquero language resilience.
+Pérez Velilla, A., Padilla, K. J., Cassiani Cervantes, D., Herrera, Y., Hernández, A., Hurtado Manyoma, A., Pérez Salinas, M., Sosa, S., Dalla Ragione, A., Ross, C. T. A full-population assessment of Palenquero proficiency in San Basilio de Palenque, Colombia.

 Pérez Velilla, A., Ready, E. The emergence of sharing networks through indirect signaling.